 Hong Bak (RM15,60) for instance: pork belly and potatoes in a soy bean paste sauce (taucheo) and spices.
 The pork belly is succulently smooth, rich and fatty.

 Traditional spices in this dish are cekur root (aka Chinese ginger or lesser galangal root) and coriander seeds or powder.
 Do we taste nutmeg as well?
-Nice and flavorful stew but after the tamarind eggs this one tastes a bit bland.
+All in all a very nice and flavorful stew but after the tamarind eggs this one tastes a bit bland.

-This was a great introduction to nyonya cuisine!
-We agree we would definitely come back here to try some more dishes.
-We’ll see, we still have 3 weeks left here in Penang.
-Sounds like a hell of a lot of time but Penang is packed with recommended restaurants.
+We agree that we would definitely come back here at Nyonya Breeze to try some more dishes.
+We will see, we still have 3 weeks left here in Penang.
+That sounds like a hell of a lot of time but Penang is packed with recommended restaurants.

 Nyonya Breeze Georgetown